Ride-The-Lightning/RTL/.github/docs/Application_configurations.md

-  "port": "<port number for the rtl node server, default '3000', Required>", "host": "<host for the rtl node server, default 'all IPs', Optional>", "defaultNodeIndex": <Default index to load when rtl server starts, default 1, Optional>, "SSO": {
+  "port": "<port number for the rtl node server, default '3000', Required>", "host": "<host for the rtl node server, default 'all IPs', Optional>", "defaultNodeIndex": <Default index to load when rtl server starts, default 1, Optional>, "dbDirectoryPath": "<Complete path of the folder where rtl database file should be saved, defults to RTL root, Optional>", "SSO": {
     "rtlSSO": <parameter to turn SSO off/on.
 Allowed values - 1 (single sign on via an external cookie), 0 (stand alone RTL authentication), default 0, Required>, "rtlCookiePath": "<Full path of the cookie file including the file name.
 The application url needs to pass the value from this cookie file as query param 'access-key' for the SSO authentication to work, Required if SSO=1 else empty (Optional)>",